shubhamagarwal92/shubhamagarwal92.github.io/timeline.md

 Thereafter, I worked as a <strong>Data Scientist</strong> for a year in <a href="http://trulymadly.com/">TrulyMaldy Matchmakers Pvt.
 Ltd.</a>, in the online dating domain.
 <br />
 <br />
-I also working as a Research Scientist at Pulse Labs remotely for 2 years.
+I also worked as a Research Scientist at PulseLabs AI remotely.

 #### US (Summers 2019)
 I spent nice summers'19 in beautiful California at Adobe Research, San Jose, CA, US.